olegkrivtsov/using-zf3-book-samples/i18ndemo/README.md

 </VirtualHost>
 ```

-Now you should be able to see the Form Demo website by visiting the link "http://localhost/".
+Now you should be able to see the i18n Demo website by visiting the link "http://localhost/".

 ## License